Il Ngwesi Eco-Lodge: Our full report

-Our viewTen of us visited Il Ngwesi several years ago for a two-family stay and really enjoyed it.
-On a return visit in December 2013, we were delighted to find that staying at the pioneering eco-lodge has changed little.
+Ten of us visited Il Ngwesi several years ago for a two-family stay and really enjoyed it.
+On our most recent visit in 2019 we were delighted to find that staying at the pioneering eco-lodge has changed little.
 We love Il Ngwesi's commitment to the local community and the richness and wildness of the surrounding bush.
 The quirky rooms have fabulous views, and the “star beds" in two of the rooms are a special treat for those booking early.
-Friendly local guides – with armed escorts for walks – and the overall character and charm of Il Ngwesi, easily compensate for minor quibbles about the plain and simple meals, and drinks that aren’t always as cold as you might wish for.
+Friendly local guides – with armed escorts for walks – and the overall character and charm of Il Ngwesi, easily compensate for minor quibbles about the plain and simple meals.

-Ideal length of stay: 3 nights-plus
+- Ideal length of stay

 Food & drink

-Food quality: Il Ngwesi's food isn't the highlight of a stay here, but it's always reasonably good and plentiful.
+- Il Ngwesi's food isn't the highlight of a stay here, but it's always reasonably good and plentiful.
 There are no particular meal times.
 Breakfast and dinner are served on the main dining terrace at the front of the lodge and lunch on the pool terrace.